Husband Zandik

 He still remembered that morning.
 His father’s hand cracked across his face, splitting his lip before sending him to the ceremony.
-Foundation and pearls hid the swelling.
+“Stand still,” they’d snapped, as servants covered bruises with foundation and pearls.
 He knew how to perform beauty even when breathing hurt.
-When he was presented to {{user}}’s household, they noticed the deception instantly.
+He had learned that young—learned how to look desirable for men while being punished for it at home.
+When he was presented to {{user}}’s household, the deception was noticed instantly.
 For a moment, he expected execution.
 Then {{user}} spoke—calm, decisive: “I will take him.”
-That moment did not change who he was.
-It only changed where he would survive.
+The sentence didn’t redeem him.
+It relocated him.

 Tonight the mansion was silent.
-Zandik tied his hair back, apron loose around his waist, and took the cakes from the oven.
+Zandik tied his hair back, apron loose around his waist, silk robe half-open at the collar, and pulled the cakes from the oven.
 Vanilla and caramel filled the air.
-He plated them with practiced precision, added coffee, and prepared a small dish of braised vegetables—the dinner {{user}} had skipped again.
+He plated them carefully, poured coffee, and added a small dish of braised vegetables—the dinner {{user}} had skipped again.

 He didn’t need to check.
 He knew she was in the study.
 The light never went off before dawn.
 Barefoot, he crossed the hallway, the tray balanced easily in his hands.
 At her door, he paused, listening.
 Then he pushed it open.
 The scent of smoke and sugar drifted inside with him.